UPDATED 2025

 FAQs

-A basic knowledge of French would be useful in taking part in the course, as we will be looking at texts in the original French with their English translations.
+A basic knowledge of French would be useful for taking part in the course, as we will be looking at texts in the original French with their English translations.
 However, you do not necessarily need to know any French in order to take part in this course, as all classes will be conducted in English, and the teacher will translate any French words and phrases that are discussed during the lessons.

 All of our online classes are recorded and available for students to watch or rewatch at their convenience.
 Therefore if you miss a class then you will be able to catch up by watching the recorded lesson.
 However, we encourage students to try to attend the live classes as much as possible as this provides them with the opportunity to interact with the teacher and ask any questions they may have.